 Step 1: Draft a Copyright License Agreement

-- Scope of license (how the work can be used)
+- Scope of use (how the work can be used)

 - Duration of the license